gluster/glusterdocs/docs/Administrator Guide/Setting Up Volumes.md

     > - Make sure you start your volumes before you try to mount them or
     > else client operations after the mount will hang.

-    > - GlusterFS will fail to create a distributed dispersed volume if more than one brick of a disperse set is present on the same peer.

-    >
+    > - For distributed disperse volumes bricks can be hosted on same node if they belong to different subvol.

-    >         # gluster volume create <volname> disperse 3 server1:/brick{1..6}
+    >         # gluster volume create <volname> disperse 3 server1:/br1 server2:/br1 server3:/br1 server1:/br2 server2:/br2 server3:/br2
-    >         volume create: <volname>: failed: Multiple bricks of a replicate volume are present on the same server.
-This setup is not optimal.
-    >         Do you still want to continue creating the volume? (y/n)

-    > Use the `force` option at the end of command if you want to create the volume in this case.
+    >        volume create: <volname>: success: please start the volume to access data

 ## Starting Volumes